TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

 ### Translate

-The `translate` animation moves an object in space from a point to another based on the coordinate given along the abscissa and the ordinate axis.
+The `translate` animation moves an object from a point to another based on the coordinate given along the abscissa and the ordinate axis.

-The syntax can use one, two, or three values if you want to move your object along the Z axis.
-It can be written `translate(tx)` or `translate(tx, ty)`, `translate(tz)`.
+The syntax uses one, two, or three values if you want to move your object along the Z axis.
+It can be written `translate(tx)`, `translate(tx, ty)`, or `translate(tz)`.
+Along the X axis, a positive value makes the object move right, and a negative value makes the object move left.
+Along the Y axis, a positive value makes the object move down, and a negative value makes the object move up.

-Values are specified in lengths in `px` or in `%`.
-If `t` is unspecified, its default value is `0`.
+Possible length units are:

+* pixels, like `200px`
+* percentages, like `50%`

 ```svg
         <svg version="1.1" xmlns="http://www.w3.org/2000/svg" viewBox="0 0 800 300">